 Personally, I believe that the single greatest thing that my children have missed over the past year or so has been the opportunity to socialise with their friends, whether that be in school or out.
 Summer 2020 was restricted.
 This pandemic has impinged on their freedom and made them afraid of being too close to their friends.

 So, while these so-called leading experts in education (oh wow… they went to school, hey?) believe that shortening the summer holidays would be in the best interests of the children, I dispute that.
 Forcing them to continue working is going to make them resentful of education.
-Let’s hope that by summer, our children are able to experience the normality of playing in the park, building sandcastles on the beach and having friends over for playdates.
+Let’s hope that by summer, our children are able to experience the normality of playing in the park, spending time by the sea, building sandcastles on the beach and having friends over for playdates.

 By the end of a ‘normal’ summer term, everyone is flagging by week 6.
 The temperatures can sometimes make it hard to focus.
 By week 7 or even 8, any enthusiasm that remained would well and truly have vanished.